Gudrun Pausewang: Biography

 Pausewang was born in Wichstadtl (now Mladkov), Eastern Bohemia, a member of the German minority in Czechoslovakia.
 Her father was Siegfried Pausewang, and she was the eldest of six siblings.
-After the Nazis annexed the area, she became a Jungmädel at age 10 and remained in the organisation until age 17.
-Her father died in World War II, and her mother fled with the children to the West settling in Wiesbaden.
-Pausewang studied pedagogy and taught in German primary schools (Volksschule), then from 1956 for Germany's foreign school services in South America, in Chile, Venezuela and Columbia.
-She returned to Germany with her son in 1972.
+After the Nazis annexed the area, she became a Jungmädel at age 10 and remained in the organisation until she was 17.
+Her father died in World War II, and her mother fled with the children to the West, settling in Wiesbaden.
+Pausewang studied pedagogy and taught in German primary schools (Volksschule), then from 1956 for West Germany's foreign school services in South America, in Chile, Venezuela and Columbia.
+She returned to West Germany with her son in 1972.
 She lived in Schlitz, Hesse, where she taught until her retirement in 1989, and where she wrote most of her novels.
-After her retirement, she achieved her Ph.D. with a dissertation entitled "Vergessene Jugendschriftsteller der Erich-Kästner-Generation (Forgotten young-adult writers of Erich Kästner's generation).
+After her retirement, she achieved her Ph.D. with a dissertation entitled "Vergessene Jugendschriftsteller der Erich-Kästner-Generation" (Forgotten young-adult writers of Erich Kästner's generation).

 Pausewang wrote around 100 novels.
 In 2011, she named as her four main topics: